indiko7777/callsanta/walkthrough.md

 2.  **Verify**: You should hear the greeting audio immediately.
 3. Enter the Access Code when prompted.
 4.  **Verify**: You should hear the "Success" audio, followed by the ElevenLabs agent speaking.

+## Recent Fixes (Post-Deployment)
+- **Fixed `success.html` Crash**: Resolved a `TypeError` where the script attempted to access the email display element before it was created.
+- **Robust Twilio Handler**: Updated `twilio-call-handler.js` to:
+    - Gracefully handle missing environment variables (`ELEVENLABS_AGENT_ID`, `BASE_URL`).
+    - Log detailed errors to Netlify console for easier debugging.
+    - Prevent "Application Error" crashes by catching database connection failures.
+- **Secrets Handling**: Configured `.gitignore` to exclude `.env` and instructed on using Netlify Environment Variables.

+## Verification Steps
+1. **Redeploy**: Push the latest changes to GitHub to trigger a new Netlify build.
+2. **Test Success Page**: Complete a test purchase and verify the success page loads without console errors.
+3. **Test Call**: Call the Twilio number.
+If it fails, check the **Netlify Function Logs** for the specific error message (now logged explicitly).

 ### 4. Test Overage Billing (Optional)
 1. Make a purchase with "Accept Overage Fee" selected.